wp-plugins/sponsors-slideshow-widget/readme.txt

 3. Go to the widget page and add it to your sidebar.

 == ChangeLog ==

+= 2.0 =
+* Compatible with Wordpress 4.0.1
+* Since Wordpress 3.5 the Link Manager is deactivated.
+The official plugin [Link Manager](https://wordpress.org/plugins/link-manager/) is required for the plugin to work

 = 1.9.3 =
 * BUGFIX: css links with underline